 “Death loss, loss of income, loss of lifestyle and quality, loss of relationships and connections – these all have implications on child and family wellbeing,” says Dr. Talmi.
 “We need to brace ourselves to be in it for the long haul,” she adds.

 Find tips on monitoring and bolstering your children’s mental health during the pandemic.

 Protecting kids from the harmful impacts of COVID-19

 Due to the detrimental impacts the pandemic has had on children, it’s imperative to protect them.
 And here’s the good news: We know how to protect kids from COVID-19.

 First and foremost, it’s vaccines.
-A safe and effective vaccine for kids 12 and older – the Pfizer BioNTech COVID-19 vaccine – is now readily available in the U.S. And vaccines for kinds younger than 12 are on the horizon, expected as soon as this fall.
+A safe and effective vaccine for kids 5 and older – the Pfizer COVID-19 vaccine – is readily available in the U.S.

 “We need a vaccine for children not just to achieve herd immunity, but also to protect the children themselves,” says Dr. O’Leary.
 “Vaccination protect kids not just from getting COVID, but from getting a severe case of COVID requiring time in the hospital, MIS-C, and a host of potential long-term complications of the virus, too.”

 Another key benefit of getting kids vaccinated as soon as they’re eligible is to enable them to skip quarantines that keep them out of school and negatively impact their mental health.
 Additional prevention tools such as masks indoors and frequent hand-washing help keep kids safe while regaining some normalcy, like safe in-person learning and activities.